 - (1) Examinations can take place as written or oral examinations, as seminar lectures, seminar contributions, or written works.
 They relate to the learning goals of each respective course or courses.
-In individual cases, the record of achievement can be done as teamwork. - (2) Examination results will be announced according to the proceedings as determined by the Board of Examiners.
+In individual cases, the record of achievement can be done as teamwork.
+The examination forms of the corresponding modules are given in the annex. - (2) Examination results will be announced according to the proceedings as determined by the Board of Examiners.
 There is no notification of individual results.
 Students are solely responsible for informing themselves in a timely manner of their results as well as the rules concerning re-taking examinations. - (3) Where a graded piece of work is assessed by more than one examiner, the grade is determined by forming the average of the grades awarded; In averaging grades, only the first decimal digit after the comma is kept; all further digits are dropped. - (4) Examinations are at least one hour long and at the maximum, they can last two hours.
 Each respective examiner authorises which tools and aids will be allowed during the examination.
 Minutes are to be kept about the examination.
 The exam proctor must confirm the correctness of the exam by signing the minutes.
 The minutes must contain all incidents that occurred during the examination that might be relevant in determining the results. - (5) If a candidate arrives late for an examination, that individual cannot be given extra time to make up for lost time.
 Leaving the examination room is allowed with the proctor's permission.
 Time and length of absence are to be noted on the examination paper. - (6) Each respective examiner normally corrects the examinations.
 A second examiner must assess an exam if it has been marked "insufficient".
-Each respective examiner sets the grades for individual tests of performance according to § 16.
+Each respective examiner sets the grades for individual tests of performance according to § 16 or grades corresponding to (12).
 Examination results must be made available at the latest four weeks after completion of each respective exam.
 The corrected copy of written examination work remains in the examination files.